BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

-If you’re using your PC microphone to record audio, here’s another way you can enhance your sounds with some echo.
+If you’re using your PC microphone to record audio, here’s another way you can enhance your sounds with some audio and echo devices.
 You can use a DAW to add echo effects to your podcasts, music and other related audio media.
 Top choices in this regard include Audacity and Voxal Voice Changer.

 However, with these options, you may have to record the audio first and then add your effect in the post-production.
 That said, let us walk you through how to add the echo effect to your recorded audio.
 We’ll use Audacity (it’s free) as a case point.